 On November 3, 1948, Julia and her husband Paul arrived in France.
 Paul was stationed there for his diplomatic work with the U.S. government.

 Their first French meal was at La Couronne in Rouen.
-Julia ordered:
+Julia ordered fresh oysters, crusty baguette, green salad, fromage blanc, and sole meunière.

 The fish arrived perfectly browned, swimming in sputtering butter and fresh parsley.
 Julia later described it as “a morsel of perfection.”